danchristian/soundoji/README.md

 ## Future Improvements

 - Make the genres selectable by the user with a select menu
-- Find a more robust way to check for emoji - look into using a library (https://github.com/essdot/spliddit)
+- Find a more robust way to check for emoji characters - look into using a library (https://github.com/essdot/spliddit)
+- Add DOM elements outside of the loop to reduce repaint.
+Look into using DocumentFragment
+- Split emoji down into individual arrays from comment, rather than groups
-- Find a better way to display the emoji.
-Perhaps group similar emoji to see if there are clearer patterns
+- Find a better way to display the emoji to see if there are clearer patterns
 - Making the emoji clickable and link back to the track

 ## Notes